All Episodes

 Right, right.

-No, and so many things we're starting to see some of the um I actually had personal experience with a chunk of equipment, uh fairly heavy-duty uh equipment for uh my sewage system here not coming from China, and that was basically the only sole source for it.
+We're starting to see some of the, I actually had personal experience with a chunk of equipment, fairly heavy-duty equipment for my sewage system here, not coming from China.

-So you were sitting in Hong Kong.
+So, you were sitting in Hong Kong.

 Of course, then I checked your old reports, and it was 2016 when you called it.